At least 72 people die in devastating flash floods in eastern Spain

 Spain has experienced similar autumn storms in recent years.
 Nothing, however, compared to the devastation over the last two days, which recalls floods in Germany and Belgium in 2021 in which 230 people were killed.

-The death toll will likely rise with other regions yet to report victims and search efforts continuing in areas with difficult access.
+The death toll will likely rise with other regions yet to report victims and search efforts continuing in hard-to-reach places.

 “We are facing a very difficult situation,” minister of territory policies Ángel Víctor Torres said.
 “The fact that we can’t give a number of the missing persons indicates the magnitude of the tragedy.”

-In the village of Letur in the neighboring Castilla La Mancha region, Mayor Sergio Marín Sánchez said five people were missing.

 Spain is still recovering from a severe drought and has registered record high temperatures in recent years.
 Scientists say increased episodes of extreme weather are likely linked to climate change.
-The prolonged drought has also made it more difficult for the land to absorb high volumes of water.
+The prolonged drought makes it more difficult for the land to absorb high volumes of water.

-The storms unleashed a freak hailstorm that punched holes in car windows and greenhouses as well as a rarely seen tornado.
+The storms also unleashed a rare tornado and a freak hailstorm that punched holes in car windows and greenhouses.

 Transport was also affected.
 A high-speed train with nearly 300 people on board derailed near Malaga, although rail authorities said no one was hurt.
-High-speed train service between Valencia city and Madrid was interrupted, as were commuter lines.
-Some 1,500 people stayed overnight in Valencia's airport before flights.
+High-speed train service between Valencia city and Madrid was interrupted, and the transport ministry said it could take up to four days to restore highspeed service to the capital due to the damage done to the line.
+Bus and commuter rail lines were likewise interrupted.
+Many flights were cancelled Tuesday night, stranding some 1,500 people overnight at Valencia's airport.
+Flights resumed Wednesday.

-Valencian regional President Carlos Mazón urged people to stay at home, with travel by road already difficult due to fallen trees and wrecked vehicles.
-Rescue efforts were hampered, Mazón, said, by downed power lines that left areas without electricity, while phone lines were jammed with calls.
-He said the regional emergency service had attended some 30,000 calls.
+Valencian regional President Carlos Mazón urged people to stay at home, saying travel by road was difficult due to fallen trees and wrecked vehicles.
+Rescue efforts were hampered by downed power lines and power outages, and the regional emergency service responded to some 30,000 calls, Mazón said.

-European Commission President Ursula von der Leyen told reporters in Brussels that the EU will assist by using its Copernicus geo-monitoring satellite system “to help coordinate the rescue teams.”
+European Commission President Ursula von der Leyen told reporters in Brussels that the EU will “help coordinate the rescue teams” using its Copernicus geo-monitoring satellite system.

-She said the bloc can activate a civil protection mechanism offering the combined assistance of the other 26 member countries if Spain needs help.

 “Europe is ready to help,” Von der Leyen said.

-As the waters fell, thick layers of mud mixed with refuse made streets unrecognizable.
+As the floods receded, thick layers of mud mixed with refuse made streets unrecognizable.

 “The neighborhood is destroyed, all the cars are on top of each other, it’s literally smashed up,” Christian Viena, a bar owner in the Valencian village of Barrio de la Torre, said by phone.
 "Everything is a total wreck, everything is ready to be thrown away.
 The mud is almost 30 centimeters (11 inches) deep.”